marvinkreis/guut/templates/test_doesnt_detect_mutant_template.md

 The test exited with exit code {{ result.mutant.exitcode }}.
 {% endif %}

 Your test did not correctly identify the mutant.
 Remember: Your test needs to pass when executed with the baseline, and fail when executed with the mutant.
+When running the test on the mutant, the test needs to result in

+- a failed assertion or
+- an uncaught exception/error or
+- a timeout.

-Please adjust your test case{% if not baseline %} or perform more experiments{% endif %}.
+If your test doesn't contain assertions, add assertions.
+If the mutant raises an exception/error and your test is catching it, remove the try-except block.
+Adjust your test case{% if not baseline %} or perform more experiments{% endif %}.